xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-activation-since-57.md

 2. You are navigated to your own organization or you can select one of the organizations you belong to in the drop-down list, click **OK**.
 3. You're recommended to install the plugins for a better experience with Katalon Studio.
 4. Open an existing project or create a new one in Katalon Studio.
-5. In Katalon Analytics Integration pop-up window:
+5. In Katalon TestOps Integration pop-up window:

 * Select a team in the configured organization that you have permission to access.
 * Select a project under that team you’d like to work on or create your own one if you have permission.